 Applying the De Minimis Rule to California Wage and Hour

 There has long been an unresolved issue of California law regarding whether the de minimis rule, a Federal employment law rule allowing for employers to avoid recording small bits of otherwise compensable time applies under California law for wage and hour purposes.
 Many California employees apply rounding techniques based upon this rule that have been approved by Federal courts on the assumption that the same rules are acceptable under state law.
 Other employers provide that employees must do some very short mundane tasks before or after clocking in/out under the same principle.
-The California Supreme Court has now ruled that requiring any “off the clock” work, no matter how short, is not allows under California law.
+The California Supreme Court has now ruled that requiring any “off the clock” work, no matter how short, is not allowed under California law.
 Furthermore, the decision casts serious doubt on the propriety of rounding practices in California.

 Case Background and the Ninth Circuit